pdudotdev/netaimcp/README.md

 ## 📞 aiNOC Operating Modes

-aiNOC runs as an **On-Call watcher** that monitors Vector's `/var/log/network.json` for SLA path failures and automatically invokes a Claude agent to diagnose and fix the issue.
+aiNOC runs as an **On-Call watcher** that monitors Vector's `/var/log/network.json` for SLA path failures and automatically invokes a Claude agent to diagnose the issue and propose a fix.

 ### How It Works

 1. Network devices track connectivity paths (Cisco IP SLA, Arista Connectivity Monitor, MikroTik Netwatch etc.)
 2. Failures are logged to Syslog → **Vector** parses and writes to `/var/log/network.json`
 3. **`oncall/watcher.py`** detects the failure, opens a Jira ticket, and invokes a Claude agent session
-4. Agent follows structured troubleshooting (`CLAUDE.md` + `/skills`) → identifies root cause → proposes fix
+4. Agent follows structured troubleshooting (`CLAUDE.md` + `/skills` + MCP tools) → identifies root cause → proposes fix
 5. Only upon **operator approval**, the agent applies and verifies the fix
 6. Results are logged to **Jira** and the watcher resumes monitoring